MicrosoftDocs/iis-docs/iis/develop/runtime-extensibility/developing-iis-modules-and-handlers-with-the-net-framework.md

 The samples in this article use C#, although you can develop IIS components in any other supported .NET language (except managed C++).
 The article illustrates how to develop IIS extensibility components with all three of the above environments.

 > [!NOTE]
 > Because IIS leverages the existing ASP.NET APIs for its .NET extensibility, you can develop IIS .NET modules and handlers with .NET Framework 2.0 on Windows XP® and Windows Server® 2003.
 However, if you plan to use one of the several new ASP.NET APIs that have been added to support new IIS features, you must either develop on Windows Vista®, or obtain the version of System.Web.dll from in Windows Vista or the latest release of [.Net Framework 3.5](https://msdn.microsoft.com/en-us/netframework/default.aspx) in order to compile your code.
-More on this [further in the article](http://mvolo.com/blogs/serverside/archive/2007/08/15/Developing-IIS7-web-server-features-with-the-.NET-framework.aspx#systemweb).

 ## Two Ways to Extend IIS: Module vs. Handler